The theory of Dramatica is specific to the human mind, not the English language.

 Dramatica is not specific to the English language.
 Dramatica is specific to the human mind and as such, can be translated into any tongue.
 In fact in some cases, the English language runs deficient in its ability to accurately portray a story element.

-For instance, in the Psychology Domain you'll find two major story elements labeled Playing a Role and Changing One's Nature.
+For instance, in the Psychology Domain you'll find two major story elements labeled Being and Becoming.
 The original terms for these two points were Being and Becoming, respectively.
 With English, it can be hard to decipher the actual difference between being something and becoming something.
 And to many they seem interchangeable.

 Spanish does a much better job of defining the differences between these two.
 Both Ser and Estar mean "to be", but in different ways.
 Ser pertains to identity and is thought of as something fundamental.
 I am beautiful and She is a boring person provide examples of this verb in action.
 They also illuminate what Dramatica means by Becoming--an element meant to identify who you or who is changing their essential nature.